spatie/laravel-livewire-wizard/docs/usage/testing-wizards.md

 case, we assert that it shows 'cart'.

 We then move to the next step by calling `nextStep`.
-This emits an event to be picked up by the wizard.
-This usually depends on JavaScript in the browser, to simulate this in your test, you can use `emitEvents`.

-`emitEvents` takes the event thats emitted by `nextStep` and passes it to the wizard.
+This emits an event to be picked up by the wizard. `emitEvents` takes the event thats emitted by `nextStep` and passes it to the wizard.
 The wizard processes it and takes you to the next step.
 We then assert if the second step is loaded.

-## Testing state in a StepComponent
+## Testing state in a `StepComponent`

-Now you know how to navigate your wizard in your tests, let's talk state.
+Now that you know how to navigate your wizard in your tests, let's talk state.

-State is stored in the wizard and each step by its own has no idea or access to it.
+State is stored in the wizard.
+Each step by its own has no idea or access to it.
 In a browser, state is passed to steps automatically, but in your tests you need `getStepState` to fetch the state from the wizard and pass it to a step.